Mapsted/mapsted-ionic-cordova-plugin/awesome-cordova-plugin/README.md

 ionic cordova build android
 ```

-4. Echo method in cordova plugin is just for testing that you are able to access the cordova plugin or not.

 # Integrating into Existing Apps (IOS)

 1. Same as android For Sample cordova project, Clone the repo, then install the packages using: